 Each new director shall be given a thorough orientation with respect to his or her duties as a director, including: (i) copies of this policy and any other materials specified by the Corporate Governance and Nominating Committee; (ii) meetings with the Company's Chair of the Board, Lead Director and senior management; and (iii) except to the extent unnecessary for any director who is an executive officer of the Company, background material with respect to the Company, its business and issues of particular significance to it.
 It is expected that directors will remain up-to-date in their fields of expertise.
-It is also expected that directors will develop and maintain a broad, current knowledge of the Corporation's business, including the Corporation.
+It is also expected that directors will develop and maintain a broad, current knowledge of the Corporation's business, including the Corporation's products, markets and economics, as well as the strengths and weaknesses of the Corporation.
 In addition, senior management and outside advisors will, from time to time, update the Board on significant legal and other developments with information and educational opportunities, as necessary, that may affect the Board's responsibilities.